rikedyp/documentation/unix-user-guide/docs/driving-tty-dyalog-apl.md

 <li>the end of the content of the line including space characters</li>
 <li>the six space prompt (only when the cursor is on a blank line)</li>
         </ul>
+        Pressing LL or RL multiple times progresses through the list in the order shown above.
         </td>
     </tr>
     <tr>